ststeiger/PdfSharpCore/README.md

 ## About

 **PdfSharpCore** is a partial port of [PdfSharp.Xamarin](https://github.com/roceh/PdfSharp.Xamarin/) for .NET Standard.
-Additionally MigraDoc has been ported as well (from version 1.32).
+Additionally MigraDoc has been ported as well (from version 1.32).<br />
-Images have been implemented with [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp/), which is still in Alpha.
-They State on their readme that it is still in Alpha status and shouldn't be used in productive environments.
-Since I didn't find any good alternatives it's still used.

-ImageSharp being Alpha isn't a big issue either since this code isn't by far done yet.
-So please chime in ;)
+Support for images has been implemented with [ImageSharp](https://github.com/SixLabors/ImageSharp).

 ## Example project